Editorial Standards

 - Include participant loans in total plan assets for the asset line, and disclose outstanding participant loans in the loans section.
 Keep support for accrued interest.

-- Use EFAST2 to e‑file unless a documented exception applies.
+- Use EFAST2 to e-file, or mail the paper return to the IRS Ogden, UT address if you prefer or cannot e-file.
 If you are subject to the electronic filing mandate and you send a paper return, the IRS can treat it as not filed.

 - Need more time, submit Form 5558 by the original due date.
 Keep a copy in your records.